Ships starting with W

 1921 transferred to Admiralty ownership but remained under commercial management

-17 March 1921 berthed at Port Arthur Texas and reported in the New York Tribune of the 18 March 1921
+17 March 1921 berthed at Port Arthur Texas from Gibraltar

-30 September 1921 sailed Port Arthur Texas for Capetown and reported in the New York Tribune of the 1 October 1921
+30 September 1921 sailed Port Arthur Texas for Sheerness

-29 May 1922 while coming alongside to refuel from RFA War Bahadur in port at Penang a crew member from HMS Cairo - Stoker T Mahoney fell between the vessels and was crushed.
-His body was recovered later that day having been washed ashore at Kelawai.
+29 May 1922 while coming alongside the ship to refuel while in port at Penang a crew member from HMS CAIRO - Stoker T Mahoney fell between the vessels and was crushed.
+His body was recovered later that day having been washed ashore at Kelawai

 13 June 1922 Fireman James Thomas Sparks was fined $75 or three months imprisonment by a Court in Singapore for being in possession of a firearm without a licence.
 Fireman Harry Bunker and Fireman Abraham Deen were also fined $75 or 3 months imprisonment for attempting to sell the firearm to local workers in Keppel Harbour.
 Bunker and Deen were also charged with attempting to cheat a local shop keeper drinking two whisky and soda without paying for them.
 Both were fined $30 or one months imprisonment consecutively.
 The fines were not paid